tcnksm/boot2kubernetes/README.md

 ## Install

-If you use OSX, you can use homebrew for isntalling,
+If you use OSX, you can use homebrew,

 ```bash
 $ brew tap tcnksm/boot2k8s
 $ brew install boot2k8s
 ```
-If you are on other platform, download a binary from [relase page](https://github.com/tcnksm/boot2kubernetes/releases) and place it on your `$PATH`.
+If you are on other platform, download a binary from [release page](https://github.com/tcnksm/boot2kubernetes/releases) and place it on your `$PATH`.

 ## Contribution